-The treasurer is bonded by Ohio Casualty, bond number 3874055, for the term July 11, 2018 to July 11, 2019, in the amount of \$50,000.
+The treasurer is bonded by Ohio Casualty, bond number 999010232, for the term July 15, 2019 to July 15, 2020, in the amount of \$50,000.

-Schedule of Accountant's Professional Liability Insurance Affidavit (unaudited) For the Year Ended June 30, 2019
+Crescent School District I -2 Logan County, Oklahoma Schedule of Accountant's Professional Liability Insurance Affidavit (unaudited) For the Year Ended June 30, 2020

 State of Oklahoma )

 County of Carter )

-had in full force and "Oklahoma Public S diting firm of lawful age, being first duly sworn on oath, says that said firm effect Accountant's Professional Liability Insurance in accordance with the school Audit Law" at the time of audit contract and during the entire audit escent School District I -2 for the audit year 2018-2019.
+The undersigned auditing firm of lawful age, being first duly sworn on oath, says that said firm had in full force and effect Accountant's Professional Liability Insurance in accordance with the "Oklahoma Public School Audit Law" at the time of audit contract and during the entire audit engagement with Crescent School District I -2 for the audit year 2019-2020.

 MARY E. JOHNSON & ASSOCIATES, PLLC

-Mary BY: Authorized Age E. Johnson
+Mary E. Johnson

-Subscribed and swor on to before me on this 24th day of, April , 2020.

-Notary Public n Lulen

-Commission Numbe JILLIAN LUKER NOTARY PUBLIC - STATE OF OKLAHOMA COMMISSION # 17008742 My Commission Expires Sept.
-20, 2021